sonic-net/DASH/documentation/general/dash-sonic-hld.md

 		d.
 Packet gets transformed as: Overlay SIP fd00:108:0:d204:0:200::0a01:101, Overlay DIP 2603:10e1:100:2::3c01:201
 		e.
 Second Action is Static NVGRE encap.
 		f.
 Since underlay sip/dip is specified in the LPM table, It shall use Dst IP (25.1.2.1), Src IP (30.1.2.1)
+		g.
+Thus the packet is send with two headers - One Inner IPv6 and another Outer IPv4
+		h.
+Inbound packet for this flow:
+		h.1 The return packet for the above flow shall land on an SLB MUX (30.1.2.1) as NVGRE packet h.2 SLB MUX (30.1.2.1) shall encapsulate this to another header with standard GRE key, say 100 and forwards to Appliance VIP h.3 Appliance shall first decapsulate the outer header and map it to a flow h.4 Second header's dst mac shall correspond to ENI MAC, as overwritten by SLB MUX h.5 Third header shall be the transpositioned IPv6 header
+		i.
+Note: This flow fixup shall be done when Fastpath kicks in with ICMP Redirect.

 	3. Packet destined to 70.1.2.1 from 10.1.1.1:
 		a.
 LPM lookup hits for entry 70.1.2.0/24